Hate Bifocals? See Us for Options

 In the past, the usual remedy was to wear reading glasses or special multifocal lenses (bifocal or progressive) for presbyopia.
 But in modern times, surgical remedies for presbyopia also are available for qualified candidates.

 One of the first effective surgical options for presbyopia correction involved producing what is known as “monovision” during LASIK.
-But other surgical procedures such as conductive keratoplasty or CK also have been approved by the FDA, which gives eye surgeons additional options for correcting this common vision problem.
+But other surgical procedures have been approved by the FDA, which gives eye surgeons additional options for correcting this common vision problem.

 In some cases, refractive lens exchange (exchanging the patient’s natural lens with a bifocal lens or artificial flexible lens) can solve the problem.
 The surgical solution for presbyopia continues to evolve.
 If you would like to explore your options, why not see us for a complimentary evaluation?